pkcphilip/Embed/README.md

 7. Product Id in the request body is an optional field and the rest of the data are mandatory.
 8. Id (Unique Identifier) is based on the request's correlation Id in the response format.
 9. Timestamp is in UTC format.
+10. System to accept JSON body in snake case format.

 ## Prerequisites